ADJUSTABLE WESTERN SADDLE STIRRUPS POSITION

 Where do you place your stirrups?
 We know stirrup length affects your position, forces, and contact with your horse.
 But recent study results suggest that horizontal stirrup placement does, as well.
 By adjusting the site where you attach your stirrup leathers to your saddle, you could change the way you ride—for better or for worse.

 The intermediate-level rider showed little change in her posture, which remained fairly stiff throughout the experiment, regardless of the stirrup position, the researchers said.
 But the forward (stirrup) position caused her to have equal pressures across the horse’s back.
-“This rider indicated that the forward position made her feel like she was being thrown backwards,” Martin said.
+“This rider indicated that the forward position made her feel like she was being thrown backwards.